base4nfdi/pid4nfdi/content/events/2025-base4nfdiroadshow/index.md

 projects:
 ---

-The team of PID4NFDI will join in participating in the 1st Base4NFDI Services Roadshow which takes place as an online event in December 2024.
+The team of PID4NFDI will join in participating in the 2nd Base4NFDI Services Roadshow which takes place as an online event in May 2025.
+The event will be held on two days, May 22 and 27.
+Pid4NFDI will be presented in the session on _infrastructure providers and developers_ on May 22.